kamiazya/connectable-io/packages/@pluggable-io/storage-plugin-file/README.md

 import { Storage } from '@pluggable-io/storage'
 import { FileSystemStoragePlugin } from '@pluggable-io/storage-plugin-file'

-Storage.registerPlugin('file:', new FileSystemStoragePlugin())
+Storage.load('file:', new FileSystemStoragePlugin())
 ```

-When manually registering the plugin using registerPlugin,
+When manually registering the plugin using load,
 you can provide options to configure the behavior of the `FileSystemStoragePlugin`.

 Here are the available options: